Dr. Matthew Kaufman Performs Specialized Phrenic Nerve Surgery on 25-Year-Old Ohio Woman

 Other than the patient telling you they feel better, there are really only several tests you can do.
 One would be a study of the nerves, but no one wants to come back and get needles stuck into them for this purpose; another is an x-ray to look for motion in the diaphragm, and the third is breathing tests–pulmonary function tests–which don’t always coordinate with patients’ symptoms.
 Pulmonary rehab is also an important part of the recuperative process that can help improve outcomes.

 Q: How have you been impacted by the psychological or emotional aspect of doing this procedure over time?

-I’m more in tune with the emotional aspect, since previously I never fully realized the implications of this condition in someone’s life, and quality of life.
-Most physicians still believe phrenic nerve injury is a relatively minor problem and that most people can live with, and that they don’t necessarily need to be treated for it.
+I’m more in tune with the emotional aspect, since, previously, I never fully realized the implications of this condition in someone’s life, and quality of life.
+Most physicians still believe phrenic nerve injury is a relatively minor problem that most people can live with, and that they don’t necessarily need to be treated for it.
 But my patients have taught me otherwise.
 That’s what we’re trying to teach the medical community.

 Q: What can the patient do to help his/her odds?